-Slow speeds.
-It’s the unforgivable sin in modern IT.
-We want everything fast.
-Patience is supposedly a virtue, but it’s a virtue that modern users in today’s fast-paced world of convenience and cutting-edge consumer technology tend to forget.
-Think of Veruca Salt, the spoiled little rich girl from Willy Wonka and the Chocolate Factory, sing-shrieking, “I don’t care how, I want it NOW!” and you’ve successfully captured the attitude of many an end user.
+As consumers of modern technology, it’s natural to want instant gratification.
+Think of Veruca Salt, the spoiled little rich girl from Willy Wonka and the Chocolate Factory, sing-shrieking, “I don’t care how, I want it NOW!” and you’ve successfully captured the attitude of many end users.

 Let’s look at a few possible causes for slow network printing and some solutions to this problem.

-Could the cause of slow network printing be the Windows print server in your data center with poor WAN connectivity to your remote branch office?
+Print Server Overload: Could the cause of slow network printing be the Windows print server in your data center with poor WAN connectivity to your remote branch office?
 Although it sounds like one of the solutions in a game of Clue, it is a possible culprit.
-It’s also the reason why many organizations opt for a distributed print server model over a centralized model to help cut out WAN-related printing challenges and localize network traffic.
-But beware: Moving to a distributed model can be a very costly way to address slow print speeds.
+It’s also why many organizations opt for a distributed print server model over a centralized model to help cut out WAN-related printing challenges and localize network traffic.
+BEWARE: Moving to a distributed model can be a very costly way to address slow print speeds.

-Another common printing problem is when a printer tries to do too much.
+Printer Overexertion: Another common printing problem is when a printer tries to do too much.
 You’ve probably never thought of your printers as people-pleasers, but they are.
 They try to do everything for everyone, and sometimes all at once.
 And when there is a large client pool you can expect even more problems to arise.
-Things like splitting (i.e., prioritizing) print jobs and job size are factors that might make your network printing speed slow.
+Things like splitting (i.e., prioritizing) print jobs and job sizes might slow your network printing speed.

-While the options mentioned above may be viable, they can be temporary, costly, or not guaranteed to work.
-As you decide on the best route for your organization, consider looking into PrinterLogic as a permanent solution to resolve your network printing challenges so you can start printing NOW instead of waiting!
+While the options mentioned above may be feasible, they aren’t guaranteed to work.
+As you decide on the best route for your organization, consider looking into PrinterLogic as a permanent solution to fix your slow network printing challenges so you can finally get the lightning-fast printing you deserve.